Everyday Life from A-Z

 www.bvg.de

-The list of buses and trams that run in Berlin with some PDF maps to download.
+The list of all available kinds of public transport that run in Berlin with some PDF maps to download.

 www.swp-potsdam.de/de/verkehr/

-Here you can download schedules of trams and buses in Potsdam.
+Here you can download schedules of all available kinds of transport that run in Potsdam.

 www.havelbus.de